How we work with you

 Analysing and interpreting the data is the most important stage of the ethnographic research project.

-Using our specialist anthropological training, we analyse and interpret the data through a cultural lens.
-This is what distinguishes good ethnography from poor ethnography: the ability to explain the cultural meanings behind the participants’ experiences rather than just offering up a description of what the participants said and did.
+Using our specialist anthropological training, we analyse and interpret the data.
+We look for the patterns and themes, and provide context to the findings — the meanings people attribute to things, their beliefs and values, and ways of doing things.
+Analysis entails organising the data in a logical way and using social theory (‘idea tools’) to make sense of the picture that emerges.
+This is what distinguishes good ethnography from poor ethnography: the ability to explain the social and cultural meanings behind the participants’ behaviours rather than just offering up a description of what the participants said and did.

 5. Deliver insights